chauff/IN4325/lecturesCoreIR.md

 This lecture provides an overview of recent developments in deep learning as they apply to IR.
 It builds upon the embeddings material introduced in the applied NLP part and discusses the basics of neural networks before focusing on IR-specific developments.

-*The lecture will be given by Arthur Câmara.*
+*The lecture is given by Arthur Câmara.*

-The 2018/19 lectures slides (PDF) are already available [here](slides/coreIR-neural.pdf).
-They will be updated to the 2019/20 edition after the lecture.
+:bangbang: The 2019/2020 lecture slides in PDF format are available [here](slides/coreIR-neural-2020.pdf).
+The screencasts are split into three parts: [1](https://drive.google.com/open?id=1Du55PTnbVx9hqjtk706k_hit4GzF7KtD) [2](https://drive.google.com/open?id=1x_SgEZX0KsqrElL-rDKO0X6vI31YukSe) [3](https://drive.google.com/open?id=1OvEzzVhPzqXM48bKaPccnUBjQ7zRCyLJ). *They will remain online for about a week*.

 ### Recommended readings